Scott-Vogelius element and iterated penalty method for inhomogeneous Dirichlet boundary conditions: The Scott--Vogelius element

 \end{enumerate} Evidently, this is a larger set of vertices than the set of (nearly) singular vertices, but it allows us to avoid investigating all angles in the triangulation.

-In a second step we refine the triangulation locally in neighbourhoods of the possibly singular vertices: As in~\cite{Ainsworth2022} in cases (a) and (b) we employ a local barycentric split of the adjacent triangles.
+In a second step we refine the triangulation locally in neighbourhoods of the possibly singular vertices: As in~\cite{Ainsworth2022} in both cases (a) and (b) we employ a local barycentric split of the adjacent triangles.
 This makes the respective vertex non-(nearly)-singular, and does not generate new (nearly) singular vertices.

-To avoid problems at boundary vertices with only one adjacent triangle, we swap the edge of such a boundary triangle and its edge neighbour before the mesh modification.
-This effect will be showcased later in a numerical experiment in Section~\ref{sec:ipm-num-exp}.
+Starting from an original mesh $\tria_h$ this modified mesh will be denoted by $\tilde{\tria}_h$.